Slevinski/signwriting_2010_fonts/README.md

 written by Paul D. Hunt and licensed under [SIL Open Font License][24], version 1.1.

 ### Demo Pages
-The demo pages can be created with the SignWriting 2010 Tools.
+The symbol demo pages can be created with the SignWriting 2010 Tools.
 There are 3 types of demo pages available online.

 * Unicode 8 demo pages: [view online][47] or [download][48]
 * Unicode Private Use Area demo pages: [view online][49] or [download][50]
 * Symbol Key demo pages: [view online][51] or [download][52]

+Additionally, complete sign images with the TrueType fonts inside of SVGs is working nicely.
+View the [codepen][59] example for a working demonstration.

 - - -